TheHamester/azzys-silly-trinkets/README.md

 ### Patch 1.6.3
 * Slightly altered sprite for **Officinaphobia**
+* Special thanks to itsMapleLeaf for fixing a typo in the README!

 ### Patch 1.6.2
 * **Reverse Polarity** now costs 7 dollars, and scales by 0.1 instead of 0.2, changed blueprint_compat to true